FrancescoIacovelli/francescoiacovelli.github.io/_pages/contact.md

 classes: wide
 ---

-If you are interested in my research or simply want to know more about gravitational-wave physics and cosmology, here is my contact info
+If you are interested in my research or simply want to know more about gravitational-wave physics and cosmology, here is my contact info.

 ### Email